MobiusFlip/Enchantment-Rebalance/README.md

 # Enchantment Rebalance
 This mod alters and rebalances Minecraft's protection and damage enchantments to make your enchantment choices matter.
+In addition, it also adds a collection of new enchantments for all types of items.

 ## Protection Enchantments
 All protection enchantments now go up to level V, with each level providing 8% damage reduction for appropriate damage types.
 This means two fully-enchanted pieces of armor are enough to hit the 80% damage reduction cap.
 Shields can be enchanted with these protection enchantments as well, and provide damage reduction when held in the off-hand.